TrellixVulnTeam/swahilipython_SCMU/Lib/email/architecture.rst

     Generator
         Takes a motoa and turns it into a sequence of characters or bytes.
-The sequence can either be intended for human consumption (a printable unicode string) or bytes suitable for transmission over the wire.
+The sequence can either be intended for human consumption (a printable unicode string) ama bytes suitable for transmission over the wire.
 In the latter case all data is properly encoded using the content transfer encodings specified by the relevant RFCs.